Automotive battery: Design

 An automobile battery is an example of a wet cell battery, with six cells.
-Each cell of a lead storage battery consists of alternate plates made of a lead alloy grid filled with sponge lead (cathode plates) or coated with lead dioxide (anode).
+Each cell of a lead storage battery consists of alternate plates made of a lead alloy grid filled with sponge lead plates (cathode) or coated with lead dioxide (anode).
 Each cell is filled with a sulfuric acid solution, which is the electrolyte.
 Initially, cells each had a filler cap, through which the electrolyte level could be viewed and which allowed water to be added to the cell.
 The filler cap had a small vent hole which allowed hydrogen gas generated during charging to escape from the cell.

 The cells are connected by short heavy straps from the positive plates of one cell to the negative plates of the adjacent cell.
 A pair of heavy terminals, plated with lead to resist corrosion, are mounted at the top, sometimes the side, of the battery.
 Early auto batteries used hard rubber cases and wooden plate separators.
 Modern units use plastic cases and woven sheets to prevent the plates of a cell from touching and short-circuiting.

 In the past, auto batteries required regular inspection and maintenance to replace water that was decomposed during the operation of the battery.
 "Low-maintenance" (sometimes called "zero-maintenance") batteries use a different alloy for the plate elements, reducing the amount of water decomposed on charging.
 A modern battery may not require additional water over its useful life; some types eliminate the individual filler caps for each cell.
 A weakness of these batteries is that they are very intolerant of deep discharge, such as when the car battery is completely drained by leaving the lights on.
 This coats the lead plate electrodes with lead sulfate deposits and can reduce the battery's lifespan by a third or more.